Characters of Final Fantasy X and X-2

-The tenth game of the Final Fantasy series, Square's 2001 best-selling role-playing video game Final Fantasy X features several fictional characters designed by Tetsuya Nomura who wanted the main characters' designs and names to be connected with their personalities and roles in the plot.
-The game takes place in Spira that features multiple tribes.
-The game's sequel released in 2003, Final Fantasy X-2, takes place two years after the events in Final Fantasy X and uses new and returning characters.
+Square's 2001 role-playing video game Final Fantasy X is the tenth game of the Final Fantasy series.
+It features several fictional characters designed by Tetsuya Nomura, who wanted the main characters' designs and names to be connected with their personalities and roles in the plot.
+The game takes place in Spira, which features multiple tribes.
+The game's sequel, Final Fantasy X-2, was released in 2003.
+It takes place two years after the events of Final Fantasy X and features both new and returning characters.

-There are seven main playable characters in the game, starting with Tidus, a skilled blitzball player from Zanarkand who is lost in the world of Spira after an encounter with an enormous creature called Sin and searches for a way home.
-He joins the summoner Yuna who travels towards the Zanarkand's ruins in order defeat Sin alongside her guardians: Kimahri Ronso, a member of the Ronso tribe; Wakka, the captain of the blitzball team in Besaid; Lulu, a stoic black mage; Auron, a famous warrior and an old acquaintance of Tidus; and Rikku, Yuna's cousin who searches for a way to avoid Yuna's sacrifice in the fight against Sin.
-The leader of the Guado tribe, Seymour Guado, briefly joins the party for a fight but is then revealed as an antagonist in his quest to replace Tidus' father, Jecht, to become the new Sin.
+There are seven main playable characters in the game, most prominently protagonist Tidus, a skilled blitzball player from Zanarkand who becomes lost in the world of Spira after an encounter with an enormous creature called Sin and searches for a way home.
+He joins the summoner Yuna, who travels towards Zanarkand's ruins to defeat Sin alongside her guardians: Kimahri Ronso, a member of the Ronso tribe; Wakka, the captain of the blitzball team in Besaid; Lulu, a stoic black mage; Auron, a famous warrior and an old acquaintance of Tidus; and Rikku, Yuna's cousin who searches for a way to avoid Yuna's sacrifice in the fight against Sin.
+The leader of the Guado tribe, Seymour Guado, briefly joins the party for a fight, but is revealed to be an antagonist in his quest to replace Tidus' father, Jecht, to become the new Sin.
 Final Fantasy X-2 features Yuna, Rikku, and the newly introduced Paine as playable characters in their quest to find spheres across Spira and find clues regarding Tidus' current location.
-During their journey, they meet Paine's former comrades who are related with the spirit of an avenger named Shuyin.
+During their journey, they meet Paine's former comrades, who are related to the spirit of an avenger named Shuyin.

-The creation of these characters brought the Square staff several challenges as Final Fantasy X was the first game in the franchise to feature voice acting and also had to feature multiple tribes from different parts from Spira with distinctive designs.
-Various types of merchandising have also been released.
-The characters from Final Fantasy X and its sequel were praised by video game publications owing to their personalities and designs.
-The English voice acting received a mixed response during their debut while in X-2 the dub received a better response.
+The creation of these characters brought the Square staff several challenges, as Final Fantasy X was the first game in the franchise to feature voice acting.
+They also had to feature multiple tribes from different parts from Spira with distinctive designs.
+Various types of merchandising based on the characters have been released.
+The characters from Final Fantasy X and its sequel were praised by video game publications, owing to their personalities and designs.
+The English voice acting initially received mixed response, but X-2's dub received a better response.